OpenHFT/Chronicle-Map/README.md

 statelessMap.close();
 ```

-The example above, creates a Chronicle Map state-full instance which has to be running Tcp
+The example above, creates a Chronicle Map sever ( state-full) and connects a stateless client
-Replication, the server TCP/IP port is defined using the TcpReplicationConfig :
+to it, this connection is made over Tcp, the server TCP/IP port is defined using the
+TcpReplicationConfig :

 ``` java
 .replicators((byte) 2, TcpReplicationConfig.of(8076))  // sets the server to run on localhost:8076
 ```

 On the "stateless client" we connect to the server via TCP/IP on localhost:8076 :

 ``` java
 .stateless(remoteAddress(new InetSocketAddress("localhost", 8076)))